Samuel-de-Oliveira/Wonder/README.md

 This is a code error, to fix it check if one of these situations is same of yours:

-1. The ultrassonic is not connected or the connections are wrong.
+1. The ultrasonic is not connected or the connections are wrong.
 (To solve you just need to connect the ultrassonic in your Arduino).
 1. The constant `Height` is lower than 130cms (To solve you need to write a value higher than 130 cm).

+If you don't see this message probally is something wrong in the circuit scheme, so you need to check the connections again.

 #### Version: *0.1 BETA*.
 #### Owner of project: *Samuel de Oliveira*.